 5. Pouring a Standard Wine Serving

-A bottle of wine contains just over 25 ounces so it’s common to see it portioned out into five-5 ounce (150 ml) servings.
-Fortunately, there are many US restaurants that pour a generous 6 oz (180 ml) serving, which is a nice gesture if you’re paying by the glass.
-Either way, it’s about either 4 or 5 glasses to the bottle.
-Often very large glasses may hold close to (if not more than) an entire bottle of wine, so watch what you’re pouring at home.
-Make sure to share!
+A bottle of wine contains just over 25 ounces so it’s common to see it portioned out into five servings (5 oz/150 ml).
+Fortunately, there are many US restaurants that pour a generous 6 oz (180 ml) serving, which is a nice gesture when you’re paying by the glass.

 6. Holding a wine glass